debdoop/Web-Team-Public/Trustnet/About -Trustnet-Site.md

 TBC - AV may have access so they can upload their own content

-Images 2mb is the max size
+Images 2mb is the max size 900x507 is the automatic dimensions for a news, noticeboard or event image

 ***Default page elements***